International Training Project

-The International Training Project is a collaborative mission initiative of IBCM Network through its training arm BTN (Brethren Training Network) and the Australian College of Christian Studies (ACCS, formerly Emmaus Australia).
+The International Training Project is a partnership of IBCM Network and the Australian College of Christian Studies (ACCS, formerly Emmaus Australia).
 The vision is –

 In many places around the world the gospel has taken root and there are a growing number of churches.
 However, in many areas, specifically in majority world countries, the local Christians do not have access to pastoral, leadership, and Bible training that is essential to ensure the growth, maturity, and future of the churches.
 In many places, false teaching, cults, prosperity doctrine, and syncretism have negatively affected or even destroyed churches.
 The national leaders are now crying out for our help.
 “Train us!” they say, “So we can feed the many who need our leading.”
 Further, in some countries many church leaders are finding they require some form of recognised accreditation to even continue their church ministry.
 This area of work is one of the key areas for mission collaboration today.
 It is this specific need and call that the International Training Project seeks to address.
 It is time to develop an international approach to providing accredited training that can serve our leaders and our churches in all countries.
 It’s time to…